microsoft/react-native-code-push/docs/api-android.md

 ##### Builder

-As an alternative to constructors *you can also use `CodePushBuilder`* and setup CodePush instance configuring *only parameters you want*.
-Example of `CodePushBuilder` usage:
+As an alternative to constructors *you can also use `CodePushBuilder`* to setup a CodePush instance configured with *only parameters you want*.

 ```java
     @Override